Tharun-10Dragneel/Superspeed/README.md

-Cresecent helps you transform your intent into perfectly-crafted messages using a GitHub Copilot-style ghost text workflow.
+## Superspeed helps you transform your intent into perfectly-crafted messages using a GitHub Copilot-style ghost text workflow.

 ## Phase 1 Features (Implemented)